ramiro/Pocket-Plus-Calibre-Plugin/README.md

 # Changelog
 ## Current

+* 200104 Incorporate code from David Orchard (https://github.com/dlo9/calibre-recipes) to fix an issue with Pocket Authentication API
 * 170503 Download all images from every article by Stefan Wagner (@bompo)
 * 170503 Decide what to pull (all vs unread)
 * 170502 `Pocket + [Mon, 05 Dec 2016]`